Jim Zorn

-James Arthur Zorn (born May 10, 1953) is an American former professional football player and coach.
-Zorn was a left-handed quarterback, and is best known as the starting quarterback of the Seattle Seahawks for their first eight seasons.
-He was the quarterback coach for the Seattle Seahawks from 2001 until the 2007 season.
-Before the 2008 season Zorn was originally hired by the Washington Redskins to serve as offensive coordinator.
-Two weeks after being hired, he was promoted as the team's head coach.
+James Arthur Zorn (born May 10, 1953) is an American former professional football quarterback and coach who played in the National Football League (NFL) for 11 seasons.
+He spent his first eight seasons from 1976 to 1984 with the Seattle Seahawks, where he was the franchise's original starting quarterback.
+During his Seahawks tenure, Zorn received one second-team All-Pro selection and led the team to their first consecutive winning seasons in franchise history.
+Zorn was a member of the Green Bay Packer and Tampa Bay Buccaneers in his last two seasons.
+For his accomplishments in Seattle, he was inducted to the Seattle Seahawks Ring of Honor in 1991.

-Shortly after being fired following the 2009 season, Zorn was hired as quarterbacks coach of the Baltimore Ravens.
-Zorn spent one season as the Ravens' quarterback coach before serving two years as the quarterback coach of the Kansas City Chiefs in 2011 and 2012.
-Most recently, Zorn was the head coach and general manager of the Seattle Dragons of the second incarnation of the XFL prior to the league's folding midseason.
+After retiring as a player, Zorn spent most of his coaching career as a quarterback coachs.
+He also served as the head coach of the Washington Redskins from 2008 to 2009.

-Early years
+Early life

 Born in Whittier, California, Zorn attended Gahr High School in Cerritos, where he competed in football, baseball, basketball, track, and speed skating.
 He didn't start playing organized football until his sophomore season.
 The next year, Zorn broke his wrist after being put in at the end of a game to play quarterback.
 He became a starter as a senior in 1970 and graduated in 1971.

 Zorn played at the junior college level at Cerritos College for two years.
 He was benched midway through his sophomore season in 1972 because the head coach didn't like his leadership style.

 In 1973, he transferred to Cal Poly Pomona after accepting their half-scholarship offer.
 As a junior that season, he registered 2,367 passing yards and 16 touchdowns, receiving Little All-American, Little All-Coast, and Southern California College Division Player of the Year honors.